 To be fair, Keurig Green Mountain seems to have been aware of the deep contradiction of a socially responsible business selling coffee pods, but, sadly, they chose to ride the profit wave and “figure out” the problem as they went.

 And here we are, two decades later, with an avalanche of profits and nothing else except a mere promise of a solution.

-Their current goal is to make 100% of their coffee pods recyclable by 2020, a target that you can see on page 6 of their sustainability report for 2017.
+Their current goal is to make 100% of their coffee pods recyclable by 2020 in Canada, a target that you can see on page 6 of their sustainability report for 2017.
 They appear to be on target, but as is the case with all big companies, it’s best not to get your hopes up for a guilt-free coffee pod experience two short years from now.